The best new London restaurants of 2025

 Mayfair - 30 Grosvenor Square, London W1K 6AN

 There’s no use pretending you haven’t heard about Carbone.
 The arrival of the much-vaunted New York Italian restaurant in London was shrouded in secrecy up until opening, when it was then announced with a veritable onslaught of publicity.
 So far we know Leo and Kate Moss have dined here, and Posh Spice has also been in.
-The first reviews have been middling - David Ellis in the Standard said “there’s no denying its glamour” but thought the famous vodka pasta was just fine.
-Sunday Times critic Charlotte Ivers proclaimed the Caesar salad “impeccable”, the chicken scarpariello less so.
-We found ourselves hugely impressed with the buzz of the place and it really is a proper scene like no other in London.
+While critics have been divided, we found ourselves hugely impressed with the buzz of the place and it really is a proper scene like no other in London.

 Read our Carbone Test Drive